tensorflow/examples/lite/examples/bert_qa/android/README.md

 of pre-training language representations which obtains state-of-the-art results on a wide array of Natural Language Processing tasks.

-This app uses [MobileBERT](https://tfhub.dev/tensorflow/tfjs-model/mobilebert/1 "MobileBERT"), a compressed version of [BERT] that runs 4x faster and has 4x smaller model size.
+This app uses [MobileBERT], a compressed version of [BERT] that runs 4x faster and has 4x smaller model size.

 For more information, refer to the [BERT github page][BERT].

 ## Build the demo using Android Studio

 ### Prerequisites

 *   If you don't have already, install